About child mental health problems

 - the time of day it occurs

 - what was happening before the behaviour began

 Other information that could be helpful includes what you think your child is feeling when they exhibit the behaviour and how they communicate.

 Seeking professional advice and support for mental illness in children

-A good first person to visit is your doctor.
+A good first person to talk to is your doctor.
 If you have documented the behaviours that concern you, share this with your doctor who can then make suggestions or refer you to other healthcare professionals.
 If you don’t have a regular doctor you can call a general practice and ask to speak to a doctor who knows about mental health.
 Or you can talk to a healthcare professional online through telehealth or ehealth.

 You could also make an appointment with a child psychologist who can help with advice on:

 - how you and your family can cope with behavioural problems

 - how your approach to the behaviour can support your child.